(A) This rule establishes standards to ensure the prompt and accurate notification of certain prescribed incidents.

 (b) When notification does not include sending a copy of the incident form, the facility must inform the parent, guardian or custodian, of his/her right to receive a copy, and forward a copy within twenty-four hours of receiving a request for a copy.
 The facility shall document compliance with the provisions of this paragraph.

-(G) Each operator of a type 1 facility shall submit a six month incident data report to the department. utilizing the form that is in appendix B to this rule.
+(I) Each operator of a class 1 facility shall submit a six month incident data report to the department. utilizing the form that is in appendix B of this rule.

 Each operator must submit the six month incident data report according to the following schedule: